raspberrypilearning/python_scrolling/en/step_2.md

 title: I can't see the player
 ---

 Try switching to full screen.
-Also, check the `x` and `y` coordinates that you use to draw the player — make sure they are inside the canvas you created with `size()`.
+Also, check the `x` and `y` coordinates that you used to draw the player — make sure they are inside the canvas you created with `size()`.
 --- /collapse ---

 --- collapse ---